Official Method manuscripts should include the following:

 A section on data handling should be included if necessary.
 Example: Report results as μg/hg to one decimal place or as IU/hg to zero decimal places.

 Other sections may be included as needed and should be labelled in alphabetical order (i.e., H. Chromatography)

-Tables and Figures should be in separate documents and clearly labelled.
+Tables and figures should be in separate documents and clearly labelled.
 Do not intersperse tables and figures within the text document.
-Tables and figures should be numbered consecutively as Table 1, Table 2, Figure 1, Figure 2.
+Tables and figures should be numbered consecutively as Table 1, Table 2, Figure 1, Figure 2, etc.

-For instructions on how to layout Tables and Figures specifications please visit our Instructions to Authors page.
+For instructions on table and figure specifications, please visit our Instructions to Authors page.

 Supplemental information is allowed and should be included as a separate Word document clearly labelled.
 Supplemental information should be cited in the text.
 Supplemental data may include large tables, figures or appendices.
 Please note: this information will be available on the online Journal site and will be uploaded as submitted.
 It will not be copyedited or typeset.